Esri/dynamic-situational-awareness-qt/docs/README.md

 Markups are serialized as individual JSON (".markup") files in the folder specified by the `OperationalOverlays` parameter in the [app configuration file](#app-configuration-settings).

+> [!TIP]
-***Developer tips:***
+> ***Developer tips:***
+>

-- DSA uses a [Graphic] object to create markup.
+> - DSA uses a [Graphic] object to create markup.
 Graphics are for temporary and transient things like sketches and tracks.
-After you share the markup, it is added to an overlay as a [FeatureCollection] object which is persisted like any other overlay.
+After you share the markup, it is added to an overlay as a [FeatureCollection] object, which is persisted like any other overlay.
 This is a common ArcGIS Native Maps SDK pattern to use graphics for transient objects and a FeatureCollection for persisted objects.
-- DSA serializes a markup as JSON, which is then converted into bytes.
+> - DSA serializes a markup as JSON, which is then converted into bytes.
 Next, the bytes are broadcast as datagrams over a specific UDP port.
 All apps are configured to listen on the same UDP ports, so when incoming datagrams are received, they are deserialized and added to the map as a markup overlay.

 # App architecture

 The apps follow a commonly used design pattern of using C++ for most program logic and using Qt Quick (QML) for UI development.
 DSA apps are written with the ArcGIS Maps SDK for Qt C++ API and the SDK Toolkit.
-C++ generally performs procedural code faster than Qt Quick which uses a JavaScript engine for procedural code.
+C++ generally performs procedural code faster than Qt Quick, which uses a JavaScript engine for procedural code.

 [Qt Quick from the Qt Company] is excellent for UI development, simplifying the design and execution of a professional-looking, dynamic UI.
 Qt Quick has many out-of-the-box visualization options such as animation and control arrangement.